kjellski/gdg-devfest-2014/README.md

-step00 - this is the initial created demo app, come back here step01 - explain how the folder structure is intendet to be used step02 - create a new endpoint: `yo angular-fullstack:endpoint gdg`
+step00 - this is the initial created demo app, come back here step01 - explain how the folder structure is intendet to be used step02 - create a new endpoint: `yo angular-fullstack:endpoint gdg`, change model and add seeds step03 - create a new route: `yo angular-fullstack:route gdg` step04 - add new route to the navbar controller, change the view for it,
+         add the functionality to get data from backend and post to the backend step05 -